 Christmas Day games have been an NBA tradition since the league’s second season in 1947.
-This year, five games are being played, headlined by yet another meeting between last season’s Finals participants, in the form of LeBron James and Steph Curry.
+This year, five games are being played, headlined by yet another meetings between a number of Finals favorites.

-While Curry is still with the Golden State Warriors firing on all cylinders versus the Milwaukee Bucks, LeBron James is planning to run with the Los Angeles Lakers vs the Dallas Mavericks despite nursing a sore ankle.
+While Stephen Curry is still out with the Golden State Warriors firing on all cylinders versus the Milwaukee Bucks, LeBron James is planning to run with the Los Angeles Lakers vs the Dallas Mavericks despite nursing a sore ankle.
 Regardless of the outcome of the games, both of the former MVPs look great when rendered in salt.
 Confused?
 Read on…

 ROB THE ORIGINAL